pranithgunda/social-network-backend/README.md

 # SOCIAL-NETWORK-BACKEND

 ## Description
 Social Network Backend application is a framework designed for Social Networking Sites.
 This framework can easily be adapted by Social Networking Sites to built upon.
-The application offers models designed in NoSQL database and has APIs exposed to perform CRUD operations on the model seamlessly.
+The application offers models that interact with collections in NoSQL Mongo database and has APIs exposed to perform CRUD operations on the collections.

 Models defined include User, Thoughts and Reactions.
-A user can make new friends using this application and share thoughts and reactions.
-The application leverages MongoDB as NoSQL database and APIs exposed through express, perform seamless CRUD operations using mongoose.
+Users can add thoughts, share reactions and make new friends with other users.
+Application leverages MongoDB as NoSQL database and APIs exposed through express perform CRUD operations using mongoose.

 ## Screenshots